PabloEfrei/cloud-and-big-data-architectures-project/README.md

     "s3:prefix": ["documents/*", "images/*"]

-we understand that AWS region is the US West (Oregon) region.
+we understand that that the prefixes are documents/* and images/*, meaning that the object are stocked in folders documents and images.

 ## Big Data - Data Visualization with AWS Quicksight